cambrant/grepxcel/README.md

-grepxcel - A grep utility for Excel files, including both XLS and XLSX.
+grepxcel - A grep utility for Excel files, including both XLS and XLSX formats.
+Also supports Open/LibreOffice ODS files.